fedwiki/wiki-plugin-journalmatic/ReadMe.md

 Not in any particular order:

-* [] Finalise the page names for the inital 3 tool pages.
+* [ ] Finalise the page names, and content.
-* [] Add some reporting of the causes of a revision error.
+* [ ] Add some reporting of the causes of a revision error.
-* [] Add a second compression tool that reduces journal size to a greater ammount.
+* [ ] Add a second compression tool that reduces journal size to a greater ammount.